timmens/timmens.github.io/_pages/about.md

 [GitHub](https://github.com/timmens) to have a look at my projects.

 If you want to work with me, extend one of my projects or simply have a chat, feel free to contact me via email or any other social network.
-You find my contact information below.
+You will find my contact information below.